GSA/digital-strategy/readme.md

 * **name** - HTML friendly name for the field
 * **label** - Human readable label for the field
 * **option** - where applicable, an array of label, value pairs describing the potential options (e.g. for a drop down)
 * **value** - when used as an agency progress report, the agency-reported answer to the field, or if multiple answers, an array of agency-reported answers.
+Multiple values will be represented as an array in JSON, as nested `value` nodes in XML.

 In JSON this would be represented as: